Catching a cold or getting the flu is always miserable, let alone while you’re pregnant.

-There are also some question marks over the guaifenesin it contains.
+There are also some question marks over the ingredient guaifenesin it contains.

 What can you do to ease cold and flu symptoms while pregnant?

-So you’re struggling with symptoms, and sick of being told what you can’t put in your body to make yourself feel better.
-We hear you.
+So you’re struggling with these symptoms and sick of being told what you can’t put in your body to make yourself feel better.

 - Stay hydrated: It fights your cough and helps your body to get better faster.
 Hot drinks like teas with ginger, echinacea, and chamomile can also boost your immune system and help you get some restful sleep.

-- Take acetaminophen: As long as it’s not mixed with any other drugs, it’s generally safe to take a regular dose of acetaminophen for aches, pains, and fever.
+- Take acetaminophen: As long as it does not interact with any other drugs you’re currently taking, it’s generally safe to take a regular dose of acetaminophen for aches, pains, and fever.

 - Use a saline nose spray: This can help to ease congestion and make your nose feel more comfortable.

 - Go for a walk: If you feel up to it, a little movement or fresh air can help to loosen some mucus and make it easier to breathe.
 Or: